CapricanDRJ/HadesStarCommunityData/docs/corp/a4d427cc014d6a9fa6ea2b1411437bf933b471b6979d6f3f309e96fee2527b5c/index.md

 ```
 The interdimensional military force named after the founding commande
 r, John Redd.
 We do not serve under a flag but only through one ideal
 , protection of the multiverse.
-Integrity, Loyalty, Respect}
+Integrity, Loyalty, Respect
 ```
 ### Whitestar Bonus ❌